Board of Directors

 Carolyn Snell

-Snell Family Farm, Buxton
+Snell Family Farm, Buxton, MFFM Board Chair

 Carolyn is the Chair of the Portland Farmers’ Market Association and a fourth-generation, farmer at Snell Family Farm, which she runs with her parents John and Ramona Snell.
 Carolyn also runs Carolyn Snell Designs, a flower farm and floral design studio.
 Snell Family Farm grows cut flowers, fruits, vegetables, seedlings and perennials for sale at their farm stand and at the Portland Farmers’ Markets on Wednesdays and Saturdays.